KTH-EXPECA/oai5g/docs/quectel/start.md

 cd pysim
 ```

-Take a photo of the SIM card and insert it at the SIM card reader
+Take a photo of the SIM card

+Insert it at the SIM card reader (gold side of chip must be close to HID logo)

 (Optional) Read a few details of the SIM card